FC Dordrecht: 1979–1990: DS '79

 In 1979, under the leadership of chairman and investor Nico de Vries, the organisation was professionalised and an attempt was also made to gain more supporters to the fanbase.
 This included a new name, DS '79 (Drechtsteden'79), referring to the Drechtsteden region.
 The club colours were also changed, and red-white colour scheme was replaced by a yellow-blue outfit.
 New players came to the club, including Huub Smeets who signed from the Los Angeles Aztecs, Wim Berends and Chris Bosse from the Sparta reserve team, and Harry van den Ham and Joop Oostdam from the reserves of FC Utrecht.
 The team became known as the "local heroes, and popularity grew and increasing interest in the games at Stadion Krommedijk.
 In January 1981, the most famous player in club history, Johan Cruyff, made three appearances for DS '79.
 These came at Stamford Bridge against Chelsea (4–2), at home against Ajax (2–1) and in Belgium against Charleroi (1–7).

 In 1983, the team won the second-tier Eerste Divisie and as a result, DS '79 won promotion to the Eredivisie.
 The following season, DS'79 was led by the coaching duo Hans Dorjee and Joop van Daele, and suffered direct relegation to the Eerste Divisie.

 At the end of the 1986–87 season, DS '79 won promotion again, this time via play-offs.
 The yellow-blues were then led by Simon Kistemaker, he neither could prevent the club from Dordrecht from relegating again at the end of the season.

 Former player Epi Drost took over the position of head coach at the start of the 1989–90 season, but only managed to lead the team to a 19th and last place in the Eerste Divisie.
 New investor, Cees den Braven, became chairman in the club and changed the name of the club, its third name: Dordrecht '90.
 The outfit was also changed to a green jersey with white shorts.
-These were the colors of De Braven Sealants, the chairman's company.
+These were the colours of De Braven Sealants, the chairman's company.
 Margo Gerrits signed a contract as commercial manager at Dordrecht '90, making her the first female manager in professional football.